 Larry Gray’s current responsibilities include marketing the V2500, PW2000 and PW4000 engines.
-Recently, this role was expanded to include marketing the value of the engines and new service offerings to the cargo market, in response to the introduction of new passenger-to-freighter conversion programs.
+This role was expanded to include marketing the value of the engines and new service offerings to the cargo market, in response to the introduction of new passenger-to-freighter conversion programs.

-His other responsibilities include assessing the value that P&W engines deliver to the aircraft operators and develop messaging to support marketing.
+His other responsibilities include assessing the value that P&W engines deliver to the aircraft operators and support marketing of the new GTF family of engines.
+He is Commericial Engines’ leading expert on current and emerging environmental concerns affecting development and operation of P&W / IAE engines.

 He also participates in the International Civil Aviation Organization’s Committee on Aviation Environmental Protection (CAEP) process by which environmental policy is formulated, evaluated and implemented.
 Larry also participates in manufacturer associations that monitor and influence the development of solutions to environmental issues.